input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 This DID, called Long Form DID, can later be published (by posting the corresponding `CreateDIDOperation` as described in the previous section), and updated by the controller.
 In the meantime, the user will be able to use it without submitting anything to the blockchain.

 Note that each long form DID in the `prism` DID method has a unique short form associated DID.
 We can validate the correspondence by computing the hash of the encoded `AtalaOperation` in the long form DID, and checking its equality with the last section of the short form DID.
-Also note, that short form DID is a preffix of its corresponding long form DID.
+Also note, that short form DID is a prefix of its corresponding long form DID.

 ### Read DID